Contributor: Carolina Bibbo, MD

 Twins that share a placenta are at higher risk of congenital (present at birth) anomalies, including neural tube defects (e.g., spina bifida), gastrointestinal, and heart abnormalities.

-The growth of a baby can be restricted if they are not receiving the nutrition they need.
+The growth of a baby can be restricted if the babies are not receiving the nutrition they need.
 Growth restriction is diagnosed when the estimated fetal weight is less than 10 percent for that gestational age on the growth curve.
 The growth of twins appears to slow after 30 weeks.
 The higher rate of growth restriction in multiple pregnancies is thought to be due to uterine crowding and uteroplacental insufficiency.

 “It’s important to know that TTTS is uncommon and, in most cases, presents in a mild form that does not require fetal intervention.
 Since the diagnosis is made via ultrasound, frequent surveillance is recommended, with ultrasounds every 2 weeks, starting at 16 weeks for all monochorionic diamniotic pregnancies,” says Dr. Bibbo.